 Dear reader, I know what you’re thinking: the Passover holiday doesn’t always have the glitz and glam of Hanukkah or a bar/bat mitzvah.
 But that doesn’t mean we can’t still enjoy when Pesach and seders make it onto our TV screens!

-So we’ve decided to compile a list of every Passover episode to consume this spring — and where to find them.
-There are 18 episodes on this list with varying degrees of Passover plotlines (from the entire episode to just a subplot) on so many streaming platforms — and even DVD, if you can believe it!
+So we’ve decided to compile a list of every Passover episode you could possibly consume and where to find them.
+There are 24 episodes on this list with varying degrees of Passover plotlines (from the entire episode to just a subplot) on so many streaming platforms — and even DVD, if you can believe it!

 In no particular order, here are the best (and possibly only?)
 Passover TV episodes you can stream: